The Ultimate Guide To Understanding Your Ideal Customer & Creating Your Buyer Persona

 “I sell to lots of different people”

 They’re still people.
 Group them.
 Then zero in on the ideal customer among the many.
 Who do you sell to?
 Tradies?
 Housewives?
 Among them, who are your most lucrative customers, and what do they want?
 You might deal with wholesalers and retailers.
 Where does your best business lie?
-Pitch there first, and then begin work on other sectors you think worthwhile.
+Pitch there first, and then begin work on other sectors you think are worthwhile.

 “If I target a specific group, I’m going to miss out on everyone else!”